soha12395/pet-adoption-frontend-or-csci426-pawfinder/README.md

-#Paws of Beirut 🐾
+# Paws of Beirut 🐾

 Paws of Beirut is a single-page web application (SPA) built with React.
 It serves as a fictional platform for a pet adoption agency, allowing users to browse available pets, filter them by specific criteria, and submit adoption applications.

-#Project Overview:
+# Project Overview:

 This application provides a complete front-end experience for a pet adoption service.
 It features user authentication (simulated with browser storage), a dynamic pet browsing and filtering system, and protected routes for actions like applying for adoption.

-✨ 3Features
+# ✨ Features

 User Authentication: Users can create an account and log in.
 The system uses localStorage to store user accounts and sessionStorage to manage active login sessions.